top of page

 Email: bamande52@gmail.com

-1. Exhibitors must have a Baked Goods Project Book completely filled out, along with an exhibitor tag, prior to judging.
+2. Exhibitors must have a Baked Goods Project Book completely filled out, along with an exhibitor tag, prior to judging.
+This will be used as a part of the judges decisions in placings.

-5. Exhibitors must bring entire project for Sections 1, 6 and 7 along with a DISPOSABLE PLATE AND SEALABLE PLASTIC BAG.
-The judge will cut a portion for display.
-For Section 2, the ENTIRE cake will be kept.
+5. Exhibitors must bring entire project for Sections 1, 6 and 7.
+The judge will cut a portion to be sampled.

-7. On the day of the auction, all entries must be brought to the auction one hour before sale starts – no entries will be accepted beyond 15 minutes of show.
+7. On the day of the auction, all entries must be brought to the auction one hour before sale starts – no entries will be accepted beyond 15 minutes before the start of the auction.

 8. All sections will receive a trophy and grand champion rosette, reserve rosette, honorable mention rosette and 1st thru 5th place ribbons.

-9. The Inanimate Explorer class is open to 5-6 year old youth as an educational experience.
-They will participate in a non-competitive inanimate event and participation ribbons will be awarded.
+9. The Baked Good Explorer class is open to 5-6 year old youth as an educational experience.
+They will participate in a non-competitive baked goods event and participation ribbons will be awarded.
 THE EXPLORER IS ELIGIBLE TO AUCTION THEIR BAKED GOODS.

-11. Judging will take place according to the current Youth Fair Schedule.
+11. Judging will take place according to the current Fair Schedule.

 YOUTH BAKED GOODS